5 alternatives for going Meat-Free

 Meat has always been the go-to source of protein for people who want to build muscle.
 Meat, whether it is chicken, pork, beef, turkey, etc is good because it keeps satiety levels high.
 It contains high levels of muscle-building protein compared to other types of food.
 Plus, meat in general is also more calorically dense than protein substitutes.

-Whether you are going meat-free or planning to use meat-alternatives as protein sources, the best time to put protein in your body is right after a training session.
+Whether you are going meat-free or planning to use meat- free alternatives as protein sources, the best time to put protein in your body is right after a training session.
 Your body is at it’s most receptive during this time because muscles need repair.

 The best possible way to put in protein is via a liquid.
 Whey protein shakes quickly assimilate into the body without having to go through much digestion.
 As for meals, here are some great alternatives to meat without compromising protein quantity and quality: